LingGen: Scalable Multi-Attribute Linguistic Control via Power-Law Masking: Background

 \section{Background}

-Controlled text generation has increasingly focused on methods to regulate multiple attributes simultaneously, such as sentiment, tense, formality, or specific keywords~\citep{shen2017style}.
+CTG has increasingly focused on methods to regulate multiple attributes simultaneously, such as sentiment, tense, formality, or specific keywords~\citep{shen2017style}.
 However, traditional models often lack the flexibility to adapt to new configurations, leading to inefficiencies and quality degradation when handling multiple controls, especially with finer-grained linguistic attributes~\citep{li-etal-2018-delete,liu-etal-2023-composable}.